HOURS: TUES 9am-11am THUR 4-6pm 1st and 3rd SAT 9am-Noon

 *** The rest of the site, including the ReUse building will be closed. ***

 We will continue to charge per car load.
-We can accept cash, check or credit.
+We can accept cash, check, credit, Apple Pay or Google Pay.

 For urgent disposal of Household Hazardous Products, please contact: